tjelvar-olsson/tjelvar-olsson.github.io/_drafts/sphinx.md

     print(greet(name))
 ```

-Now we will use Sphinx's ``include`` directory to include the content of this script
+Now we will use Sphinx's ``include`` directive to include the content of this script
 into the "Code example" page.
 Add the lines below to the end of the
 ``source/code_example.rst`` file.